 └── src/

-Each project's DevContainer can include its own Claude Code configuration (CLAUDE.md), making the entire working setup portable.
+Each project's DevContainer can include its own CLAUDE.md configuration, making the entire working setup portable.
+Project-specific prompts, forbidden patterns, and coding conventions travel with the repo.

 {